smikhalevski/tag-soup/README.md

 **`strict = false`**
 If set to `true` then:
 - Doesn't recognize non-terminated and legacy HTML entities;
-- Throw an error if decoder meets a disallowed character reference.
+- Throw an error if the decoder meets a disallowed character reference.

 **Note:** Using this option may slow parsing because additional checks are involved.

 **`replacementChar = "\ufffd"`**
 This char is returned for disallowed character references in non-strict mode.

-### Callback options
+#### Callback options

 Supports all callback options from [`createSaxParser`](#create-sax-parser-callback-options).

-## `createDomParser`
+### `createDomParser`

 Creates a custom DOM parser that uses provided callbacks to create elements.

-### <a id="create-dom-parser-dialect-options"></a>Dialect options
+#### <a id="create-dom-parser-dialect-options"></a>Dialect options

 Supports all dialect options from [`createForgivingSaxParser`](#create-forgiving-sax-parser-dialect-options).

 **`saxParserFactory`**
-Factory that creates an instance of a SAX parser that would be used for actual parsing of the input strings.
+The factory that creates an instance of a SAX parser that would be used for actual parsing of the input strings.
 By default, a forgiving SAX parser is used.

-**Note:** DOM parser expects underlying SAX parser to emit tags in correct order.
+**Note:** DOM parser expects underlying SAX parser to emit tags in the correct order.
 No additional checks are made while constructing a tree of elements.

-### Factory options
+#### Factory options

 **`createElement(tagName, attrs, selfClosing, start, end)`** Creates a new element.

 **Note:** `attrs` argument is an array-like object that holds pooled objects that would be revoked after this callback finishes.
 To preserve parsed attributes make a deep copy of `attrs`.
 This is done to reduce memory consumption during parsing by avoiding excessive object allocation.

 **`appendChild(element, childNode)`**
-Append `childNode` as last child to an `element`.
+Append `childNode` as the last child to an `element`.

 **`onContainerEnd(data, start, end)`**
-Triggered when container element end tag is emitted.
-Use this to update source end offset of the container element.
+Triggered when the container element end tag is emitted.
+Use this to update the source end offset of the container element.

 **`createTextNode(data, start, end)`**
 Creates a new text node.